vemonet/json-ld-editor-react/README.md

   * https://raw.githubusercontent.com/MaastrichtU-IDS/semanticscience/master/ontology/sio.owl
 * BioLink model - from Turtle
   * https://raw.githubusercontent.com/biolink/biolink-model/master/biolink-model.ttl

+Ontologies are converted from RDF formats to JSON-LD using `rdflib-js`.

 > Please report if an ontology does not load properly by [creating an issue on GitHub](https://github.com/MaastrichtU-IDS/fair-metadata-wizard/issues).